yochaigal/cairn/wip/2e/setting.md

 ## Factions
 - Factions rule over one or more **Details**, an entire **Province**, or even a **Domain**.
-- The map should reflect the impact of goals being completed or interrupted. **Factions** will work to achieve their goals independently.
+- The map should reflect the impact of goals being completed or interrupted. **Factions** will work to complete their **Agenda** independently.
 - A **Faction** may be governed by a powerful figure, but most of the time PCs will be dealing with their lieutenants, or **Seneschals**.

 ### Agendas & Resources